-During your employment or after you have left the College, you may require an employment reference for a prospective new employer or education provider, or because you are applying for a new role at the College.
+During your employment or after you have left the university, you may require an employment reference for a prospective new employer or education provider, or because you are applying for a new role at the university.
 You may also require a reference to confirm your salary for a mortgage application or to rent a property.
-Alternatively, you may be contacted directly to provide a reference as an employee’s current or previous manager.

 Staff

-• Please see the below guidance for more information.
+• Please see the guidance below for more information.

 • If you receive any requests for an employment reference, it is important to provide one that is fair, accurate and compliant with the law.
 Please see the below FAQ for more information and advice on how to do this.
-For any more complex queries, please contact your HR Strategic Partner.
+For any more complex queries, please contact your Strategic Partner.

-• Please see the below guidance for more information.
+• Please see the guidance below for more information.

 • Please also see this guidance for further information: Gendered References Guidance